vygr/ChrysaLisp/docs/TASKS.md

 interest, via the `'sys_mail :enquire`, `'sys_mail :declare` and `'sys_mail
 :forget` method calls.

-## Does the OS even exist...
+## Does the VP OS even exist...

 I was going to say that the system is an emergent OS... but that leads to a whole pile of other discussions.

-Are you trying to tell me, the OS and Network just emerges from the interactions... ?
+Are you trying to tell me, the OS and Network just emerge from the interactions... ?
 YES !

 This was something that hit me back when I coded Onslaught on the ST/Amiga...